+The sub-fund may invest up to 50% of its assets in subordinated bonds.
 In the event of the issuer's failure, subordinated bonds are ranked below the company's other debts: these other debts will be redeemed first.
-Only then, assuming sufficient capital remains, will the holders of subordinated bonds be reimbursed, whether in full or in part.
+Only then, assuming sufficient capital remains, will the holders of subordinated bonds be reimbursed, whether fully or in part.
 Holders of subordinated bonds do, however, enjoy priority over the shareholders of the relevant issuer.